borkdude/blog/posts/babashka-survey-q1-2022.md

 work is happening in SCI, which is also powering [nbb](https://github.com/babashka/nbb) and other JS targets.

-If you are interested in the raw data for this survey, then send me a message.
+If you are interested in the raw (anonimized) data for this survey, then send me a message.

 ## Thanks